 - 1. To elect the nominees named in the accompanying proxy statement to the Company's Board of Directors; - 2.
-To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2018; - 3.
-To conduct an advisory vote to approve the compensation paid to the Company's named executive officers for 2017, as disclosed in this proxy statement: - 4.
-To conduct an advisory vote to approve the frequency of future stockholder advisory votes on executive compensation; and - 5.
+To ratify the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019; - 3.
+To conduct an advisory vote to approve the compensation paid to the Company's named executive officers for 2018, as disclosed in this proxy statement; and - 4.
 To transact such other business as may properly come before the Annual Meeting, or any adjournment thereof.

-Only stockholders of record as of the close of business on March 9, 2018 are entitled to notice and to vote at the Annual Meeting or any adjournment thereof.
+Only stockholders of record as of the close of business on March 8, 2019 are entitled to notice and to vote at the Annual Meeting or any adjournment thereof.
 A list of stockholders entitled to vote at the Annual Meeting will be available for inspection at our headquarters during the 10-day period prior to the Annual Meeting.
 If you would like to view this stockholder list, please contact Investor Relations at (281) 362-8998.

 Each share of Company common stock that you own represents one vote, and your vote as a stockholder of LGI Homes, Inc. is very important.
-For questions regarding your stock ownership, you may contact Investor Relations at (281) 362-8998 or, if you are a registered stockholder, our transfer agent, Computershare Investor Services, by email through their website at www.computershare.com or contact us or by phone at (800) 962-4284 (within the U.S. and Canada) or (781) 575-3120 (outside the U.S. and Canada).
+If you are a registered stockholder and have questions regarding your stock ownership, you may contact our transfer agent, Computershare Investor Services, by email through their website at www.computershare.com or by phone at (800) 962-4284 (within the U.S. and Canada) or (781) 575-3120 (outside the U.S. and Canada).

-The Company's Board of Directors has approved Proposals 1, 2, 3, and 4 described in the accompanying proxy statement and recommends that you vote:
+The Company's Board of Directors has approved Proposals 1, 2, and 3 described in the accompanying proxy statement and recommends that you vote: